Oneflow-Inc/libai/docs/source/tutorials/Getting Started.md

 ```
 ### How to Train Bert_large Model with Parallelism

-We provided `train.sh` for you to execute training.
+We provided `train.sh` for execute training.
 Before invoking the script, there are several
 steps to perform.

 **Step 1.
 Set data path and vocab path**